 According to the Article 29.1 of the EC-GA "Each beneficiary must - as soon as possible - 'disseminate' its results by disclosing them to the public by appropriate means (other than those resulting from protecting or exploiting the results), including in scientific publications (in any medium)."
-Therefore, every possible opportunity will be embraced by individual partners or on collective basis through joint appearance by more than one partner to make DREAM known among technicians and general public as well.
+Therefore, every possible opportunity has been embraced and will be embraced by individual partners or on collective basis through joint appearance by more than one partner to make DREAM known among technicians and general public as well.

-All partners of the consortium must contribute to the dissemination according to their foreseen role and effort and using all available tools.
-Thus for instance by participating and giving presentations at conferences, publishing papers, holding press conferences, networking and similar activities and will strive to maximize the existing dissemination channels for the purpose of project result adoption and successful future commercialization of DREAM outputs.
+All partners of the consortium have been contributing to the dissemination according to their role and effort and using all available tools.
+Thus, for instance by participating and giving presentations at conferences, publishing papers, holding press conferences, networking and similar activities and maximizing the existing dissemination channels for the purpose of project result adoption and successful future commercialization of DREAM outputs.